madeirasquared/shanti-mathias/now.md

 learning about liberation theology, how to adjust sewing and knitting patterns, how to spin on an Ashford Traditional

-making friends with Ōtautahi| Christchurch!
+making friends with Ōtautahi| Christchurch

 trying to learn how to think more visually!
 Sketching, illustrating zines, going to the art gallery